 Some cells in your body are constantly dividing, such as the cells that make your hair, your bone marrow that produces blood cells, your skin, and the lining of your digestive system.
 Since these cells are always multiplying, the chemotherapy drugs will target these new cells.
 Healthy cells can replace the damage incurred from the chemotherapy, there will however be the following short-term side effects:

 - appetite loss

 What are the risks involved in chemotherapy?

-- Stay away from anyone with a fever, the flu, or other infection.
+- Stay away from anyone with a fever, the flu, or some other infection

-- Flu shot need to be taken by every fall season.
-Encourage other members of your household to get it, too.
-DO NOT get the nasal mist flu vaccine.
+- A flu shot needs to be taken by every fall season.
+Encourage other members of your household to get it too.

 - Wear shoes all the time – in the hospital, outdoors, and at home.
-This helps you avoid injury and keep germs off your feet.
+This helps you avoid injury and keeps germs off your feet